ZhgChg.Li

 id: testing

-# Specify the working directory, so subsequent commands don't need to cd ./Product/
+# Set working directory so subsequent commands don't need to cd ./Product/

 working-directory: ./Product/